Because most burglars enter homes by simply opening unlocked doors or windowsor

 scare off easily, prepare for the worst.
 Do everything you can to scare

-him away.
-Turn on exterior and interior lights, hit the panic button of
+the prowler away.
+Turn on exterior and interior lights, hit the panic button

-If you cant scare him off, you may have several options.
-Exiting the house
+If that doesnt work, you have several options.
+Exiting the house and running

-and running to a neighbors is your best bet.
-Or retreat into a room with
+to a neighbors is your best bet.
+Or retreat into a room with no vulnerable

-no vulnerable window and a strong door and lock and barricade the door
+window and a strong door, and lock and barricade the door with furniture.

-with furniture.
-A third option is to grab your best weapon and take a stand
+A third option is to grab your best weapon and take a stand where you think

-where you think the prowler will enter; it may be easier to overpower the
+the prowler will enter; it may be easier to overpower the intruder at that

 If the intruder confronts you, unless you have a loaded gun in your hand

-and the intruder is unarmed, cooperate until it becomes clear he intends
+and the intruder is unarmed, cooperate until it becomes clear the intruder

-serious harm.
-This advice is not only for the timid; its what many martial
+intends serious harm.
+This advice is not only for the timid; its what

 Intruders who attack you or break through your barricaded bedroom door